-Doctors start calculating pregnancy from the first day of the woman’s last menstrual period.
-For this reason, women are not actually pregnant in the first week of pregnancy, and they may not be pregnant during the second week either.
-Instead, in the first 2 weeks of pregnancy, the body is preparing for possible conception.
+Doctors start calculating pregnancy from the first day of the last menstrual period.
+A person may not actually be pregnant in the first or second week of pregnancy.
+In the first 2 weeks of pregnancy, the body is preparing for possible conception.

 Often, week 2 of pregnancy is when conception occurs, which causes very few symptoms.
 However, all women are different, and some may not conceive until week 3.